 Change Cache Quota and Location

-In practice, 20G should be more than enough for running jobs.
 Since the CernVM-FS quota is a soft quota, ensure that the file system hosting the cache has an additional 15% free space.

 Note: Please keep in mind that the cache location has to be on local storage.
 Please take care that tmpwatch doesn't clean the cvmfs cache directory behind your back.